-74 See the "Composition with creditors on a going concern basis pursuant to article 186-bis of the Bankruptcy Law - Composition with creditors proposal" section.
+&lt;sup>49See the "Composition with creditors on a going concern basis as per article 186-bis of the Bankruptcy Law - Composition with creditors proposal" section.

-75 See the "Composition with creditors on a going concern basis pursuant to article 186-bis of the Bankruptcy Law - Composition with creditors proposal" section.
+&lt;sup>50 See the "Composition with creditors on a going concern basis as per article 186-bis of the Bankruptcy Law - Composition with creditors proposal" section.